QQuick/zzz_Numscrypt/Numscrypt-0.0.22/README.rst

 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- Preliminary optimizations, speedup 70x for inversion, 10x for multiplication (default: optimize for speed)
+- Several bugs fixed for working with non-default strides
 - Start made with module linalg, matrix inversion added + testcase
 - Overloaded LHS and RHS slicing added to ndarray
 - Readme adapted